Readers Question: Explain what is meant by a balance of payments disequilibrium?

 Germany’s large current account surplus was seen as an imbalance within the Eurozone – see: German current account surplus.

 Current account deficit suggests wider disequilibrium in the Economy

 - A large current account deficit may be an indication that the economy is too much geared towards spending (e.g. spending on imports) and too little on exports.
 A current account deficit can occur when the saving ratio falls and domestic consumers spend more on imports.

 - A current account deficit may also be a sign of underlying inflationary pressures.
 As domestic goods increase in price, people buy imports instead.
 A current account deficit often occurs towards the end of a boom – when domestic demand is rising faster than domestic supply.

 - It may also be an indication the country is losing competitiveness.
 This is especially important in a fixed exchange rates.
 Southern European countries experienced record current account deficits in 2008-10 due to becoming uncompetitive within the fixed exchange rate – the Euro.

-- A deficit may also be a reflection, saving is less than investment and investment is being financed by capital inflows from abroad.
+- A deficit may also be a reflection that saving is less than investment and investment is being financed by capital inflows from abroad.